AdobeDocs/dev-site/src/pages/index.md

 #### Adobe Creative Cloud

-Extend Creative Cloud desktop apps like Photoshop, Premiere Pro, and InDesign through our APIs and SDKs.
+Adobe Creative Cloud APIs and SDKs enable developers to impact creative work for millions of users worldwide.
+Build and distribute inspiring, productivity-driving plugins and integrations—all with Adobe Creative Cloud.

 * [Learn more](/apis/creativecloud/overview)
 * [View all APIs](/apis/creativecloud)